BinaryBlackhole/Pytorch-implementation-twitter-sentiment-analysis-using-RNN/README.md

 ## To Run this Project
-1. Please download the dataset from [above](#requirements) and keep it in main directory.
+1. Download the dataset from [above](#requirements) kaggle link and keep it in main directory.
 2. Put the csv file in the working directory and mention the full in the **data_config.json**
 3. In **data_config.json** you need to provide :